Bolton Hill is stronger and everyone benefits when more people are involved in the life of the community.

 Bolton Hill Bulletin.
 The Bolton Hill Bulletin contains community news and longer form content related to Bolton Hill.
 It is published monthly with the exception of July and August.
 Bill Hamilton is the editor-in-chief and additional volunteers submit content, load each issue onto the website, and keep its sponsorships updated.
 Contact The Bulletin with your comments or submissions here or at firstname.lastname@example.org.

 Social Action Task Force (SATF).
-SATF is an informal group of neighbors who come together whenever anyone in the Bolton Hill community wants to raise money for a local non-profit, usually through a Party with a Purpose.
-Over the past few years, SATF has hosted a regular Party with a Purpose in February to celebrate Black History Month.
-SATF compiled a Volunteer and Giving Guide to highlight many community organizations and non-profits serving the 21217 Zip Code.
+In spring 2015 after the unrest following the death of Freddie Gray, Bolton Hill neighbors came together to encourage actions to support greater solidarity and community between Bolton Hill and nearby neighborhoods in the 21217 ZIP Code.
+SATF has organized Parties with a Purpose and compiled a Volunteer and Giving Guide to highlight the many community organizations and non-profits serving the local non-profits or projects.
 Whether you want to give your time, money, or needed supplies, the Volunteer and Giving Guide is a good place to start.
-Contact firstname.lastname@example.org.
+Contact email@example.com.

 Safety and Security.
 While sometimes referred to as a committee, attention to safety and security matters depends on the interest of residents to be involved in enhancing the safety and security of the neighborhood.
 Jim Prost leads the group in such efforts as improving lighting and developing a network of residents’ private cameras for deterring crime and helping police solve cases.
 Contact firstname.lastname@example.org.